 Smile Hostel is not just a place to kill an eye during the night.
 One can relax on the sun loungers in the garden, or socialize with other backpackers in the bar area.
 Who knows, maybe you’ll get to plan adventures together, which will additionally cut your costs.

-With a decent amount of comfort, a simple breakfast served with a smile, and a helpful receptionist that will give you all needed information (or bandages in case you do get to fall from that motorbike), Smile Luang Prabang Hostel has a well-chosen name and belongs among the best hostels in Luang Prabang.
+With a decent amount of comfort, a simple breakfast served with a smile, and a helpful receptionist that will give you all the needed information (or bandages in case you do get to fall from that motorbike), Smile Luang Prabang Hostel has a well-chosen name and belongs among the best hostels in Luang Prabang.

 For the most affordable prices, make your Smile Luang Prabang Hostel booking through this link.

 8. Take a photo on the bamboo bridge

 Temporary bamboo bridges connect the two sides of Nam Khan River and operate only in the dry season (November-April).
 With the rains, water gets high and washes the bridges away.
 At the next dry season, the bridges will replace boats again.

 There are two such bridges in Luang Prabang.
 One is connecting the northeastern bottom of Phou Si hill (Wat Siphoutthabath) to the location of Dyen Sabai Restaurant.
 You can easily combine this crossing with one lunch or dinner!
-The other bridge is at the meeting point of Nam Khan and Mekong River.
+The other bridge is at the meeting point of Nam Khan and the Mekong River.

 Besides their obvious functionality, bridges are an excellent photo opportunity.

 The local families behind these continuous construction projects charge 5-6.000 Kip (50-60 cents) per crossing.
 After 6 pm, crossing the bridges is free.

 9. Grow some rice on a Living Land farm

 Living Land Lao is a community enterprise.
 This social collective was founded in 2005 with the idea of sharing the land and working on it together.